publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptIII/m__us_usc_t19_s1504.md

     (d) __Removal of suspension__

-        Except as provided in [section 1675(a)(3) of this title][/us/usc/t19/s1675/a/3], when a suspension required by statute or court order is removed, the Customs Service shall liquidate the entry, unless liquidation is extended under subsection (b) of this section, within 6 months after receiving notice of the removal from the Department of Commerce, other agency, or a court with jurisdiction over the entry.
-Any entry (other than an entry with respect to which liquidation has been extended under subsection (b) of this section) not liquidated by the Customs Service within 6 months after receiving such notice shall be treated as having been liquidated at the rate of duty, value, quantity, and amount of duty asserted by the importer of record or (in the case of a drawback entry or claim) at the drawback amount asserted by the drawback claimant.
+        Except as provided in [section 1675(a)(3) of this title][/us/usc/t19/s1675/a/3], when a suspension required by statute or court order is removed, the Customs Service shall liquidate the entry, unless liquidation is extended under subsection (b), within 6 months after receiving notice of the removal from the Department of Commerce, other agency, or a court with jurisdiction over the entry.
+Any entry (other than an entry with respect to which liquidation has been extended under subsection (b)) not liquidated by the Customs Service within 6 months after receiving such notice shall be treated as having been liquidated at the rate of duty, value, quantity, and amount of duty asserted by the importer of record or (in the case of a drawback entry or claim) at the drawback amount asserted by the drawback claimant.

 ([June 17, 1930, ch.
 497][/us/act/1930-06-17/ch497], title IV, § 504, as added [Pub.
 L. 95–410, title II, § 209(a)][/us/pl/95/410/s209/a], Oct.
 3, 1978, [92 Stat.
 902][/us/stat/92/902]; amended [Pub.
 L. 98–573, title I, § 191(d)][/us/pl/98/573/s191/d], Oct.
 30, 1984, [98 Stat.
 2971][/us/stat/98/2971]; [Pub.
 L. 103–182, title VI, § 641][/us/pl/103/182/s641], Dec.
 8, 1993, [107 Stat.
 2204][/us/stat/107/2204]; [Pub.
 L. 103–465, title II, § 220(c)][/us/pl/103/465/s220/c], Dec.
 8, 1994, [108 Stat.
 4865][/us/stat/108/4865]; [Pub.
 L. 104–295, § 3(a)(7)][/us/pl/104/295/s3/a/7], Oct.
 11, 1996, [110 Stat.
 3516][/us/stat/110/3516]; [Pub.
 L. 108–429, title I, § 1563(e)][/us/pl/108/429/s1563/e], title II, § 2102, Dec.
 3, 2004, [118 Stat.
 2585][/us/stat/118/2585], 2597.)